-I also love the look of rugs in little corner nooks.
-These small seating areas are such a fun way to add some practical design to your home.
+We also love the look of rugs in little corner nooks.
+These small seating areas are a fun way to add some practical design to your home.

 Nooks are already fun, but adding a circular rug just adds to the excitement!

-I was thinking of all the possible troubles one could have with choosing a rug when I thought of the issue of extending tables.
+We were thinking of all the possible troubles one could have when choosing a rug and the issue of extending tables came to mind.

-I have a dining room table that extends to nearly twice its size on family occasions...but what kind of rug do I put under it?
-Do I choose a rug that will fit -most- of the time?
+If you have a dining room table that extends to nearly twice its size on family occasions, what kind of rug should you put under it?
+Do you choose a rug that will fit most of the time?
 Or one that's oversized?